Updated on January 14, 2024 by Julie McCool

 Our round-up of wheelchair-accessible and stroller-friendly trails in Northern Virginia highlights paths that are easy to navigate and fun to visit.
 Most of the paths are paved but we've also included dirt trails that are okay for a sturdy stroller or rugged wheelchair.
 In some cases, only a portion of the trail is wheelchair accessible.

-Paved Stroller Friendly Trails in Northern Virginia
+Paved Wheelchair and Stroller-Friendly Trails in Northern Virginia

-Meadowlark Gardens, Vienna
+Meadowlark Botanical Gardens, Vienna

 Glade Stream Valley Trail, Reston

 The Glade Stream Valley Trail in Reston is a paved path along a nice section of stream that has been improved to reduce flooding and erosion.
 We recommend the section between Twin Branches Road and Soapstone Drive, which is mostly shady with nice stream views.

 Great Marsh Trail, Lorton

 The longest, skinniest park in Virginia is the 40-mile Washington and Old Dominion Regional Park, aka the W&OD bike trail.
 There are many nice segments along the paved trail, but we like the stretch between the Vienna train depot and Hunter Mill Road.
-This 3 mile, mostly level segment passes over Difficult Run and past the Meadowlark Connector Trail.
+This 3-mile segment passes over Difficult Run and past the Meadowlark Connector Trail.

 Green Spring Gardens, Alexandria

-Green Spring Gardens is a 31 acre garden park with a small network of paved paths.
+Green Spring Gardens is a 31-acre garden park with a small network of paved paths.
 Walk the loop around the main gardens and head down a small hill to visit the pond.
 The demonstration area includes a children's garden and the Horticulture Center has a shop and clean restrooms.
 Admission and parking are free.

-Unpaved Stroller Friendly Trails in Northern Virginia
+Unpaved Wheelchair and Stroller-Friendly Trails in Northern VA

 Huntley Meadows Park, Alexandria